dustinpfister/hexo_sitesource/source/_drafts/hapi-getting-started.md

 $ node server
 ```

+So there is a great deal more to cover, such as how to start up a simple static server, and how to handle some posts rather than just a get request.
+But so far I am loving hapi, and not just because of the name.
+Glancing over the [api docs](https://hapijs.com/api) on the site, it looks like it is a whole world richer than the more minimalist express framework.

 ## conclusion

 So this is just my getting started post for what will be a line of posts on hapi, because this is the kind of thing that you do not just write one post about.
 Looks like I will be writing a whole lot on this one because there is a great deal to cover on it.